huaminghuangtw/Evergreen-Notes/Permanent-Notes/happiness.md

 > _“Happiness is a perfume you cannot pour on others without getting a few drops on yourself.” — Ralph Waldo Emerson_

 > _“You will never be happy if you continue to search for what happiness consists of.” — Albert Camus_

+> _“The search for happiness is one of the chief sources of unhappiness.” — Eric Hoffer_

 > _“As soon as we wish to be happier, we are no longer happy.” — Walter Landor_